 Requirements for the M.S. degree must be completed within three years from the candidate's date of matriculation (exclusive of time spent in the Armed Forces).
-Exception may be made by the Accounting Department Chair if the candidate's request demonstrates circumstances beyond the student's control that temporarily interfere with the ability to complete the Program on time.
+Exception may be made by the Accounting Department chair if the candidate's request demonstrates circumstances beyond the student's control that temporarily interfere with the ability to complete the program on time.

-To be eligible for graduation, students must complete all 30 credits of the Program with a grade point average of 3.0 or better.
-The words "With Distinction" will appear on the diploma of a student whose grade point average, upon meeting all requirements for graduation, is at least 3.75.
+To be eligible for graduation, students must complete all 30 credits of the program with a GPA of 3.0 or better.
+The words "With Distinction" will appear on the diploma of a student whose GPA, upon meeting all requirements for graduation, is at least 3.75.

-Course Descriptions -Public Accounting
+- Course Descriptions - Public Accounting